 Despite his interest in exploring the modern definitions and depictions of masculinity, he’s not Tyler.
-He’s not blonde (although it looked dope, and he should color his hair again soon) and he’s not losing control of his life.
-He helped create and mold his character, and contributed his own life experiences to the script in its inchoate stages.
+He’s not blonde (although it looked dope, and he should colour his hair again soon) and he’s not losing control of his life.
+He helped create and mould his character, and contributed his own life experiences to the script in its inchoate stages.
 He isn’t Tyler, but Tyler is him.

 Ahead, he tells Refinery29 about rewriting the narrative on what it means to be “masculine,” and just how influential that first box of Target blonde dye eventually became.

 Refinery29: You previously worked with Trey on 2017’s It Comes At Night, and you were part of building the role of Tyler.
 How did the character evolve with you?

 Kelvin Harrison, Jr: Originally, [Shults] had mentioned he was making his version of a high school movie at the end of It Comes At Night, and I was like,‘Oh, sick!
 Is there a role for me in there?’
 He responded "Maybe."
 I thought he wasn’t going to call me back.
 A year later, we go to this coffee shop in New York, and he says, "I’ve started writing the script and there are two characters: The brother in the first half, and the boyfriend in the second."
 The brother is probably more challenging for you because he is an athlete, and you couldn’t chop wood in my first movie, so I doubt you can play a wrestler.
 I was like, Bro, game on.
 Let’s do it.
 He said, "Okay, if you’re serious, I’m going to start tailoring the role for you."